 - Advice and education for the owner on maintenance of the improved condition

-NOTE: Your vet will be contacted prior to any initial assessment and will be kept informed of your animals progress; please discuss this if you do not wish this to occur.
+NOTE: Your vet will be contacted prior to an initial assessment and will be kept informed of your animal’s progress; please discuss this if you do not wish this to occur.

 Read the flyer for more information.

 Read about Gadget an older dog who has been able to live a more active life following physio.